Are AI Generated Headshots Any Good?

 By Troy Angell January 16, 2026

 Are AI headshots the new "dating profile deception"?
-Learn why 66% of recruiters feel a trust gap with AI generated headshot images and why authenticity is best.
+Learn why 66% of recruiters feel a trust gap with AI generated headshots and why authenticity is best.

-The finish line of a race on a dirt road with no runners visible.
+The finish line of a dirt track cross country race with a race timer but no runners visible.

 By Troy Angell June 12, 2025

-A man holding a camera pointing it at the viewer as if taking a picture.
+A man holding a professional camera pointing it at the viewer preparing to take a picture.

 By Troy Angell May 26, 2025